pydio/pydio-doc-admin-guide/5_access_controls/2_users_roles_groups.md

 ### Access Control Lists

 Access Control Lists allows the Administrator to actually apply the strategies described above.
-In the various users/roles/groups editors, one can grant permissions on Workspaces or on workspaces subfolders in two ways: statically using simple Read/Write values, or dynamically using Security Policies (Enterprise Edition).
+In the various users/roles/groups editors, one can grant permissions on Workspaces or on workspaces subfolders in two ways: statically using simple Read/Write values, or dynamically using Security Policies (Enterprise Distribution).

 #### Static Accesses